remote_execution.Rmd

 )

-installationDirectory = "/home/user/InstallDirNLME", # a directory where NLME Engine is unzipped
+installationDirectory = "/home/user/InstallDirNLME", # Directory where NLME Engine is installed on the remote server

-hostName = "remoteMPIHost", # an internal name of the host, not used in computations
+hostName = "remoteMPIHost", # Internal name for the host

-isLocal = FALSE, # FALSE since the remote run is used
+isLocal = FALSE, # Set to FALSE for remote execution

-scriptPath = "/home/user/MPIEnable.sh", # path to the script to be sourced
+scriptPath = "/home/user/MPIEnable.sh", # Path to the script that sets up the MPI environment

-userName = "user", # user account on the remote host
+userName = "user", # Your username on the remote server

-parallelMethod = "MPI" # MPI parallelization for the current host
+parallelMethod = "MPI" # Use MPI for parallelization

 )

-# when ready, the host could be used for remote runs:
+# Use the host for remote model fitting:

-After execution, the results will be available as a list in the variable given and downloaded in the model directory.
+The results will be available as a list in the specified variable (fitmodelResults in this case) and downloaded to the model directory on your local machine.

 # Add gender code column